lcir/package-delivery/README.md

 Second parameter is also absolute file path.
 But not for initial file, but for file with Fee values.

-Format of this file is written below.
+Format of this file is described below.
 ```
 10 5.00
 5 2.50